Nexmo/server-sdk-specification/templates/README.md

 Usage
 -----
-To use Nexmo [LANGUAGE] in your application, create a instance of the client library using your Nexmo API credentials.
+To use Vonage [LANGUAGE] in your application, create a instance of the client library using your Vonage API credentials.

     EXAMPLE CODE